dorianps/docker/antsr/Readme.md

 #### How do I stop the container?
 Simply type "exit"; the container is removed when you exit because is started with the `--rm` flag

+#### Where is my folder data in the container?
+If you use the scripts, your local folder is mounter in `/mydata`.